I know, caravan holidays might not appear to be everyone’s cup of tea.

 Trust me, kids like to camp and caravan.
 They just do.
 We took all four of ours on a month-long Italian family road trip from our home in Dorset, driving a 6 berth Bailey motorhome across France and down and round as much of Italy as we could squeeze in.

-And campsites are generally kitted out perfectly for kids, with safe play areas, communal zones for making friends and the bigger ones of kids clubs and built in activities for you to join in.
+And campsites are generally kitted out perfectly for kids, with safe play areas, communal zones for making friends and the bigger sites often have kids clubs and activities for them to join in.

 4 – Going Off Grid